acozar/acozar.github.io/_posts/2021-11-11-hathor-timers.md

 	<h3>- A simple timer app -</h3>
 </div>
 <div class="">
-	<p>HATHOR timers is a javascript engine with a simple chrnometer and timer app.</p>
+	<p>HATHOR timers is a javascript engine with a simple chronometer and timer app.</p>
 </div>